-In Procore, a transmittal is a record that acts much like a packing slip to record the documents, drawings, goods, materials, samples, supplies that are transferred between entities on a project.
+In Procore, a Transmittal is a record that acts much like a packing slip to record the documents, drawings, goods, materials, samples or supplies that are transferred between entities on a project.

 Unit of Measure

-In Procore, a unit of measure can be created to express these quantities for use with Procore's Financial Management tools: time, amount, length, area, volume, or mass.
+In Procore, a Unit of Measure (UOM) can be created to express these quantities for use with Procore's Financial Management tools: time, amount, length, area, volume or mass.
 For example, hours, each, square foot.

 Yard of Concrete

-Zoning refers to governmental laws or regulations that limits how property is used is specific geographic areas.
+Zoning refers to governmental laws or regulations that limit how property is used in specific geographic areas.